Who Was the Last Mughal Emperor? The End of a Long 331-Year Empire

 Thе Fall of Dеlhi and Exilе

-The Demise of Bahadur Shah Zafar
+The Last Mughal Emperor: The Demise of Bahadur Shah Zafar

 Bahadur Shah Zafar passed away peacefully on the morning of November 7th, 1862, at the age of 87.
-He was buried later that same day near the Shwedagon Pagoda in Yangon, his place of exile.
+He was buried later that day near the Shwedagon Pagoda in Yangon, his place of exile.

 Mughal Dynasty: An Overview